AnaMelisaGo/portfolio-4-vintage-cars/README.md

 ### Design

 #### 1. Font
 Google fonts were used in this project.
 For the heading, `PLAYFAIR DISPLAY` was used to give it a vintage but elegant vibe.
 For the navbar font and some other area, `SPECIAL ELITE` was used to apply a look of an old typewriter style.
-For the rest of the website `SPACEMONO` was used.
+For the rest of the website `SPACE MONO` was used.

 <br>

 #### 2. Color Scheme

-The colors I used for this project are neutral colors.
 Black is mainly used throughout the project.
 It provides elegance and simplicity.
-I used other neutral colors to add more life and appeal to the page.
+I used other colors to add more life and appeal to the page.

 The main page background belongs to Shecodes gradient color palette for students/alumni to use in their projects.
 I did some modifications of the colors follow the chosen color scheme.